 Follow up by developing a playlist to compliment your story.
-Select 5-7 songs (that are appropriate for school) to take readers through the emotional journey in your story.
-You can use Spotify, Apple Music, Youtube, or create a CD.
+Select 5-7 songs (that are appropriate for school) to take your readers through the emotions felt in your story.
+You can use Spotify, Apple Music, Youtube, or go old school and create a CD.